abaynew-guadie/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

- function that prints a triangle, followed by a new line.
+a function that checks for uppercase character.